zdata-inc/ambari-extensions/getting-setup/creating-a-cluster-in-ambari.md

     TODO: IMAGE

 6. After registration of the machines has completed you'll be prompted to install services on them.
-The smallest complete stack for HAWQ contains HDFS, Nagios, Zookeeper, Ganglia, and Hawq.
+The smallest complete stack for HAWQ contains HDFS, Nagios, Zookeeper, Ganglia, and HAWQ.
 Select these and any other services you may want and proceed.

     TODO IMAGE